Counseling and Psychological Services

 The College of New Jersey

 Eickhoff Hall, Suite 107

 We will notify you via email that we have received your application and that it is under review.

-Review of applications and scheduling of interviews is conducted on a rolling basis until all positions are filled.
+With the exception of applicants participating in the PENDELDOT timeline guidelines, review of applications and scheduling of interviews is conducted on a rolling basis until all positions are filled.

 Features of Our Site and Our Training Program

 - One hour of individual supervision provided weekly by licensed psychologists and licensed professional counselors

 - Two additional hours of group supervision and group training per week provided by the Coordinator of Clinical Training